 We, at Tanega Dental, use Botox both to get rid of the facial wrinkles and to ease the pain in the facial muscles.
 Sometimes, chronic headaches and TMJ pain can also be treated using Botox.
 The best thing about it is that there is no discomfort or numbness caused with its use.

-You may schedule a consultation with our Dentist in South San Francisco, CAby calling us at (650) 794-0203 or reaching us through an online query.
+You may schedule a consultation with our Dentist in San Francisco CA by calling us at (650) 794-0203 or reaching us through an online query.
 We’re always happy to help.